 Mark used results from his 15 year study, recently published in an international medical journal from the Whiteley Clinics.
 This study looked at the long term results of the new endovenous treatments.

 The results showed that when used correctly, the new endovenous techniques permanently destroy the underlying cause of the varicose veins.

 By understanding the excellent results from Whiteley Clinics, and comparing them to results from other studies performed in other clinics and hospitals, it has been possible to identify why varicose veins come back again in other practices.

 The problem is that the companies making the devices don’t say which veins they are optimal for.
-This situation is made worse by the traditional approach of most doctors to varicose veins, where they treat patients with a standard approach.
+This situation is made worse by the traditional approach of most doctors to varicose veins, where patients receive treatment with a standard approach.

 Years of research, clinical experience and audits of results has led to the development of The Whiteley Protocol.
-This protocol ensures that every patient is treated as an individual, and has a treatment plan tailored to their own pattern of venous disease.
+Our protocol ensures that all of our patients receive treatment suited to their individual needs.
+Every patient receives a treatment plan tailored to their own pattern of venous disease.

 Traditionally, doctors and nurses have been taught there are only 2 main veins that cause varicose veins.
 These are the great saphenous vein (GSV) and the small saphenous vein (SSV).

 Note: run a mile from anyone calling them the long saphenous vein or the short saphenous vein.
 These names changed in Europe in 2001 and the USA in 2004 and anyone using these old names is 17 years behind the times!